 It’s also a lot of wasted money.

-  Basically, we seal and measure and seal and measure until your ducts are as tight as we can get them.
+We seal and measure and seal and measure until your ducts are as tight as we can get them.
 Here’s how that process unfolds.

-  1. Only use duct mastic and high quality mastic tape.
+1. Only use duct mastic and high-quality mastic tape.

 Thin foil tapes are a no-no. They can fail after just a few years!
 If you want to stop leakage for the long haul, you need a tub of mastic and a brush.

 Your other option is genuine mastic tape, like Hardcast Foil Grip 1402.
 Mastic tapes are thicker than standard foil tapes and the adhesive contains actual mastic sealant.
 The best ones can keep your ducts sealed shut for 40 years.